filiptronicek/git-avatars/README.md

 # Git avatars
-An easy way to link to a GitLab or GitHub avatar
+An easy way to link to a GitLab or GitHub avatar, or create an entirely new one!

 ## GitHub / GitLab